The Florida Bar

 Confidentiality of Proceedings

 The Supreme Court of Florida has removed most of the secrecy surrounding attorney discipline.
 Any time someone files a complaint against a member of The Florida Bar, that person (as well as any witnesses) is free to discuss the fact that the complaint has been filed and the status of the Bar's investigation.
 The Florida Bar is required initially to treat a complaint as confidential, but is not required to do so after cases have been closed, after a finding of minor misconduct has been made, or after a finding of probable cause has been made (the determination that a trial is necessary).
 Public record information and copies of the public record portion of all otherwise public disciplinary files are available to anyone upon reasonable request.
+Public records from closed files are only available one year from the date of closing as the files are disposed of in accordance with the Judicial Branch Record Retention Schedule.

 Trial by Referee